 Due to the risks of losing about half of your personal assets or disinheriting your own children and grandchildren should the remarriage not work out, our legal team recommends that individuals who are remarrying create a legally enforceable premarital agreement before saying “I do” on his or her wedding day as part of thorough retirement planning.
 As you can see, planning for being single again includes planning for any new relationships on the future, while preserving (and protecting) the relationships you already have.
-Our post on Financial Infidelity that Appears after One Spouse Dies provides additional considerations.
+Our post on “Blindsided by Financial Infidelity After One Spouse Dies” provides additional considerations.

 3) When did you last review your beneficiary designations?

 When it comes to your children and grandchildren, great care should be given to protect any inheritance both for them and from them.
 For starters, wealth representing a lifetime of your hard work and thrift can be squandered in very short order.
 Dollars earned just spend differently than dollars inherited.
 In addition to good, old-fashioned squandering, an inheritance can quickly vanish through divorces, lawsuits, and bankruptcies.